jfet97/proposal-fast-this-assignments/README.md

 This is not DRY.

 ## What?
-The proposal is simple: why do not speed up this situation?
+The proposal is simple: why do not speed up this situation removing the avoidable repetitions?

 ## How?